AndrewEllis93/Print-Tuning-Guide/articles/useful_macros.md

 # My Pause/Resume Macros (For Runouts, Filament Swaps, and Manual Pauses)

-You need `[pause_resume]` specified in your config to be able to use these.
+**You need `[pause_resume]` specified in your config to be able to use these.**

-This macro set's features:
+Features:

-- Moves the toolhead (z hops) up by 10mm, then moves the toolhead to the front for easy loading/unloading.
+- On pause, moves the toolhead (z hops) up by 10mm, then moves the toolhead to the front for easy loading/unloading.
-    - Will not z hop if this exceeds your max Z position.
+    - Will not z hop if this exceeds your max Z height.
-- Has protections to not allow you to automatically hit pause or resume twice.
+- Will not allow you to accidentally execute pause or resume twice.
+- Allows you to take other actions during the pause without messing anything up.
-- During the pause, allows you to move toolhead around, and even run load/unload filament macros etc. It wil automatically return to its original position before resuming.
+    - You can move toolhead around during the pause, run load/unload filament macros etc. It wil automatically return to its original position before resuming.
-- Automatically restores your gcode state (absolute vs relative extrusion mode, etc), should it be changed during the pause by another macro.
+    - It also automatically restores your gcode state (absolute vs relative extrusion mode, etc), should it be changed during the pause by another macro.
 - Primes the nozzle while traveling back to resume the print, wiping the excess along the way.
 This just results in one little string to pick off.
 - Sets the idle timeout to 12 hours during the pause, and returns it to your configured value upon resume.
 - Turns off your filament sensor during the pause, so it doesn't trip and run its runout gcode again while you're already paused.
 - Turns off the hotend during the pause, and turns it back on for the resume.*
-    - \* *I highly advise keeping this functionality, even though it's a bit annoying.
-It's a safety feature.
-It's not ideal to lave your hotend cooking all night waiting for you to come and swap filament.
+    - \* ***I highly advise keeping this functionality**, even though it can be a bit annoying at times.
+It's a **safety feature**.
+It stops your hotend from cooking all night waiting for you to come and swap filament.
 And with a smart filament sensor, it can even sometimes catch heat creep clogs should your hotend fan fail.*

-**Some things are commented out that rely on other macros.** You can uncomment them if you choose to use those other macros.
+Some things are commented out that rely on other macros.
+You can uncomment them if you choose to use those other macros.

 ## M600 (Filament Change) Alias